-As a wellness journalist and author, yoga and mindfulness teacher, if I know one thing by now for sure, it’s that meditation is great for us, and we should all be doing it.
+As a wellness journalist and author, yoga and mindfulness teacher, if I know one thing by now for sure, it’s that meditation is great for us, and we should all be doing it, in this blog post I will guide you through how to use meditation to stop drinking.
 And after writing about it for seven years, and dedicating two years of my life (so far…) to study it, I could break the internet (and probably your boredom threshold) with the number of fascinating studies on how it helps us live better, fuller, happier, healthier lives.

 You might have heard a few of these benefits before; that meditation has the power to reduce stress and anxiety, improve sleep, and increase our general health.

 And that’s all true, backed by science.
 But did you also know that meditation has been found to increase intelligence, including in children of all ages.
 Transcendental (mantra) meditation has been found to improve marital relationships, and personal relationships at work and socially too, and it has also been found to help in pregnancy, and to create glowing skin, through its reduction of stress and balancing effect on hormones.

 So meditation is good for us – now we know how.
 I also mentioned that we should all do it.
 But I often hear two responses to that statement.
 The first is ‘but I don’t know how’, and the second is ‘but I can’t do it properly’.
 And I understand how that feels.